 In the spirit of If Wet me and Leslie decided to make an instrument and make some sounds with it.
 I had a wooden box with a lid knocking about and we bought some other bits and bobs from the local 98p Store.
 We recorded the whole process of making and experimenting as we went, with a nod to Robert Morris’ Box With The Sound of Its Own Making – the intention was to edit that down to a short piece for you to play.

-Sompting Village Hall
+TOUR Sompting Village Hall Leslie Deere

 See above w/ Graham Dunning.